 Ads featuring customer testimonials have their own rules, too.
 The customer must make it abundantly clear that he or she is being paid to promote your business.
 On social media, this could be as simple as adding “#ad” to a post.

-The rise of email marketing led to the creation of the CAN-SPAM Act, which prevents businesses from using deceptive or untruthful headlines/subject lines.
-The act also requires businesses to clearly indicate that the message is indeed an advertisement and show their name and address in the message.
-Your messages must additionally show the recipient how to opt out of the emails.
-If the customer chooses to opt out, you must honor their request.
+The rise of email marketing led to the creating of the CAN-SPAM Act, which prevents businesses from using deceptive or untruthful headlines/subject lines.
+The act also requires companies to indicate that the message is indeed an advertisement and show their name and address in the message.
+Your messages must additionally show the recipient how to opt-out of the emails.
+If the customer chooses to opt-out, you must honor their request.

 Violating email marketing regulations can result in steep fines.
-So, before starting your business’s email marketing campaign, make sure the messages fulfill the aforementioned requirements.
+So, before starting your business’s email marketing campaign, make sure the messages fulfill the requirements mentioned above.

-If you want to rightfully claim that you sell “all-natural,” “organic,” or “environmentally-friendly” products, you should probably familiarize yourself with the EPA’s environmental protection laws.
+If you want to claim that you sell “all-natural” “organic,” or “environmentally-friendly” products, you should probably familiarize yourself with the EPA’s environmental protection laws.
 Such products could include cleaning solutions, food, or cosmetics.

 A look at the EPA Small Business Gateway will reveal dozens of federal regulations that could very well apply to your small business.
-You may also, however, need to contact your state government to see about their regulations for different industries.
+However, you may also need to contact your state government to see their regulations for different industries.

 Job applications, health insurance forms, and other employee documents typically ask for sensitive information, like your social security number or bank account number.
 Federal privacy laws exist to keep this information secure.

 According to these regulations, businesses cannot share this information without your consent.
 Employees can also sue their employers for violating this rule.
-But while employees do have rights to their privacy, employers have certain rights to monitor their employees’ progress as well.
+Nevertheless, while employees have rights to their privacy, employers have certain rights to monitor their employees’ progress.
 It’s your job to understand the limits of your rights to monitor employees.
-Additionally, you must inform your employees about how you intend to monitor operations in general.
+Additionally, you must inform your employees about how you intend to oversee operations in general.

-Federal business licenses only apply to federally regulated industries, like agriculture, alcohol, radio and television, etc. Unless you work in one of these industries, your required licenses and permits will depend on your city and state.
+Federal business licenses only apply to federally regulated industries, like agriculture, alcohol, radio, television, etc. Unless you work in one of these industries, your required licenses and permits will depend on your city and state.

-First, you have your local business operating license, which allows you to legally operate in your city’s limits.
+First, you have your local business operating license, allowing you to operate in your city’s limits legally.
 If your business is open to the general public, you’ll need a fire department permit.
-Businesses that directly impact the customer’s health, like restaurants or fitness centers, must also obtain health licenses and permits and undergo the required inspection.
+Companies that directly impact the customer’s health, like restaurants or fitness centers, must also obtain health licenses and permits and undergo the required inspection.